 Environment: Air Pollution

-Air pollution is the introduction of a harmful substance in the air.
+Air pollution is the introduction of a harmful substance into the air.
 Pollution can occur on land, water, air, sound, and soil.
 It is triggered by human actions.
 Canada has experienced soil and land pollution due to mining activities.
-The industrialization has also led to soil and water pollutions.
-Air pollution from industries has endangered wildlife thus negatively affecting tourism.
-Agricultural activities and horticulture have also contributed to soil degradations due to the use of fertilizers.
-Reports show that in 2015, about Canadian people spent about $36 billion treating diseases and illnesses caused by air pollution alone.
-The coal mining has also led to the release of harmful pellets in the air.
+Industrialization has also led to soil and water pollution.
+Air pollution from industries has endangered wildlife, thus negatively affecting tourism.
+Agricultural activities and horticulture have also contributed to soil degradation due to the use of fertilizers.
+Reports show that in 2015, Canadian people spent about $36 billion treating diseases and illnesses caused by air pollution alone.
+Coal mining has also led to the release of harmful pellets into the air.
 People have suffered from air pollution-related diseases like asthma and lung cancer.
 Industries are also releasing toxic gases into the atmosphere.
 The urban centers are more adversely affected than the rural residents.
-The photo below shows industries releasing the contaminated substance in air.
+The photo below shows industries releasing the contaminated substance into the air.